aiya000/luarrow.lua/doc/examples.md

 print(result)  -- 160801
 ```

-**Important Note:**
+> [!Important]
-This definition style for `pipeline` is what Haskell programmers call '**Point-Free Style**'!
+> This definition style for `pipeline` is what Haskell programmers call '**Point-Free Style**'!
-In Haskell, this is a very common technique to reduce the amount of code and improve readability.
+> In Haskell, this is a very common technique to reduce the amount of code and improve readability.

 ### String Processing Pipeline